ballerina-guides/integration-tutorials/data-integration/README.md

 ## Overview

-In this tutorial, you will develop a service to manage data stored in a database using the Ballerina persistence layer.
-The service will be used to create, retrieve, update and delete data from the database.
+In this tutorial, you will develop a service that accepts requests to create an employee and a task, update task status, and delete a completed task.
+Ballerina persistence layer is used to manage data stored in a database.
+The service will be used to create, retrieve, update, and delete data from the database.

 To implement this use case, you will develop a REST service with multiple resources using Visual Studio Code with the Ballerina Swan Lake extension.

-Define the data model using the `bal persist` feature and generate the client objects, types and scripts for the model.
+Define the data model using the `bal persist` feature and generate the client objects, types, and scripts for the model.
 Then, define the service and implement the logic to interact with the database.

 The flow is as follows.